wchsstem/wchs-map/src/map_docs.md

 Student bathrooms should be given a room number in the form of 'B{gender}{floor number}{id}'.
 The gender should be 'M' or 'W' for men's and women's rooms, respectively.
 The id is a unique two-digit ID identifying the bathroom on the floor.
 Corresponding bathrooms across multiple floors should share this ID.
 Corresponding men's and women's rooms should also share an ID.
 As a result, each ID will probably have four individual bathrooms sharing it.
+For bathrooms of unknown gender, arbitrarily assign A or B as the temporary gender in the room number.

+Future possibility: there seem to be Bathroom Supply Closets associated with each bathroom, each of which is associated with a room number BSC{X} written in marker on the door.
+Bathroom IDs should be linked to the ID of the BSCs, though not enough are known at this time to do that correctly for all bathrooms.

 #### Non-room points of interest
 These are permanent points of interest that are not rooms, like the art gallery across from 278 and 276.
 They should be